Chocobozzz/PeerTube/README.md

 ### Development

-    $ npm start
+    $ npm run dev

 ### Test with 3 fresh nodes

     $ npm run clean:server:test
     $ npm run play

-Then you will can access to the three nodes at `http://localhost:900{1,2,3}`.
+Then you will can access to the three nodes at `http://localhost:900{1,2,3}` with the `root` as username and `test{1,2,3}` for the password.
 If you call "make friends" on `http://localhost:9002`, the pod 2 and 3 will become friends.
 Then if you call "make friends" on `http://localhost:9001` it will become friend with the pod 2 and 3 (check the configuration files).
 Then the pod will communicate with each others.
 If you add a video on the pod 3 you'll can see it on the pod 1 and 2 :)

 ### Production